gohugoio/hugo/content/en/functions/errorf.md

 aliases: []
 ---

-`errorf` will evaluate a format string, then output the result to the ERROR log.
+`errorf` will evaluate a format string, then output the result to the ERROR log (and only once per error message to avoid flooding the log).

-This will also cause the build to fail.
+This will also cause the build to fail (the `hugo` command will `exit -1`).

 ```
-{{ errorf "Something went horribly wrong! %s" err }}
+{{ errorf "Failed to handle page %q" .Path }}
 ```

+Note that `errorf` supports all the formatting verbs of the [fmt](https://golang.org/pkg/fmt/) package.